Compliance · 2 min read

 Why Excel and Email Aren’t Enough

-While it might be tempting to create a meal plan in a spreadsheet and email it directly as a PDF, this workflow is fraught with vulnerabilities:
+It is tempting to build a meal plan in a spreadsheet and email it as a PDF.
+Many practices start there.

 The Core Requirements of Compliant Software